flaviostutz/docker-swarm-cluster/README.md

 * On one of the VMs:
   * Execute ```docker swarm init``` on the first VM with role manager
+    * If your machine is connected to more than one network, it may ask you to use `--advertise-addr` to indicate which network to use for swarm communications
   * Copy the provided command/token to run on worker machines (not managers)
   * Execute `docker swarm token-info manager` and keep to run on manager machines